omar251/cmovies/docs/TROUBLESHOOTING.md

 **Symptoms**: No iframes found on the page

 **Solutions**:
-- Run with visible browser to inspect: `python cli.py --imdb-id tt0133093 --no-headless`
+- Run with visible browser to inspect: `python cli.py --imdb-id tt0133093 --show-browser`
 - Use the debug script: `python simple_test.py`
 - Check if selectors need updating in `config.py`